jzariski/Portfolio/telescope-api-main/api/README.md

 # 4) Predict

-Used to predict offset between TPT and WCS.
+Used to predict offset between OBS and SOLV.
 Uses former predicted offsets as features, keeping track in prediction_log.txt in the logs directory.
 Most recent entry is what is used, to restart, delete the txt file.

 ```bash